dlouvier/zero-trust-architecture-lab/README.md

 # Zero Trust Architecture Lab
 ## PlatformCon 2023

 ## TL;DR
-This lab is a follow up of the presentation blablabla at PLatformCon 2023
+This lab is a follow-up of the presentation _Zero Trust Architecture Implementing your own Context Aware Proxy_ at [PlatformCon 2023](https://platformcon.com/)

 ## Introduction